ThaH3lper/Modellering_MAH/README.md

-﻿# Modellering_MAH
+﻿# Bob-omb Battlefield

-Bob-omb Battlefield made in Maya at Malmö Högskola.
+Bob-omb Battlefield made in Maya (2015) at Malmö Högskola.

 By:
 Patrik,